eitfabrizio/sapflight-ai/README.md

 npm install

 ##📄 License
-This project is secure.
+This project secured.
 You need permision to use.